 Annapolis, MD 21401

 Annapolis Harbour Center (Old Navy, Nordstrom Rack, DSW, Ulta, Bow Tie Cinemas, LOFT)

 2512 Solomons Island Road

 The Campus Bookstore stocks all program books required for St. John’s classes.
 Several translations and/or editions are available of most texts on the reading list, and the Bookstore keeps a complete list of all recommended editions, and a compilation of book advice/opinions/comparisons by St. John’s tutors.
 In addition, several of the staff are either St. John’s graduates or current students and will happily offer you their personal views.

 The Bookstore also offers fiction, poetry, reference, history, sciences, philosophy, books to help you learn Greek or math, biographies of philosophers, books on writing, drama, art books, music, sweatshirts, t-shirts, baseball caps, and other SJC paraphernalia.
 School supplies like pads, pens, binders, and pencils, and even laundry detergent and some basic toiletries are also available!

 Your First Assignments will be emailed to you and posted on your student account before you arrive on campus.

 What you will need to start

 Several banks are located within walking distance of campus and many of them offer free checking accounts to St. John’s students.
-Students who work at the college in the federal work-study program will have checks issued to them every other week, which can be cashed at the bookstore.
+Students who work at the college in the federal work-study program must use direct deposit with a bank account in order to receive their paychecks every other week.

 Some local banks include: